ITU-BDSA-GROUP2/Chirp/docs/Report.md

 ## Build, test, release, and deployment

-In this section we will discuss our continuous deployment of the Chirp software using GitHub Actions.
+We have used Github Actions to continuously deploy our Chirp application.
 We will provide an in-depth explanation of how our continuous deployment tackles building-, testing- and deploying the program to the web platform, and ensuring working releases for all relevant platforms.
-Here is an illustration which displays this:

 <p align="center">
   <img src="https://www.plantuml.com/plantuml/svg/SoWkIImgAStDuGfApKbDB4xLgypDKT2rKt0gpSn9YK_CIualIIqk0OjQAHIb5fPc5gMcA2IbfkKNfGBv83sPUUbSBga5EVcLK6MPnGgPUIcf1Qb08g-4om580sq00000" alt = "UML Diagram of workflows" />